UnlockedLabs/intro-to-web-dev-curriculum/README.md

 HTML5NotesForProfessionals_entities.pdf is linked to on page http://localhost:1313/assignments/html-me-something/part-1/.
 We could not find any entities in the zims.
 There may be a better resource to use for this page.

 We linked the 7_LPdttKXPc.webm and OvF_pnJ6zrY.webm videos.
 However, they seem to be the same video.
+Please find the right one.

 ## links, servers, and ports